Registration open for All American 5K on July 4

 Registration will close on June 30 for the All American 5K on July 4.
-The event is sponsored by the Tehachapi Valley Recreation and Park District.
+The event is sponsored by the Tehachapi Valley Recreation & Park District.

-The registration fee is $45, which includes a race shirt, a chip-timed 5K, finisher’s medal and pancake breakfast provided by the Warrior Booster Club.
+The registration fee is $45, which includes a race shirt, chip timed 5K, finisher’s medal and pancake breakfast provided by the Warrior Booster Club.

 The event will begin with a mass start at 7 a.m. at the Steven A. Shy Activity Center in Tehachapi’s Philip Marx Central Park.